MichaelXian/Halite3-bot/out/production/Halite/hlt/Networks.md

 # Controller

-The controller takes in inputs
+The controller takes in 2 inputs

 * Amount of halite
 * Number of ships

-And has the outputs
+And has 2 outputs

 * Create ship
 * Do nothing